umasreeram/fraud-detection-page.github.io/README.md

 - LR results w/ random undersampling on XG_LR X_1, X_2

 ### Approach 2: Tree Based Methods
 Compared to logisitic regression, tree based methods are less susceptible to outliers and make fewer assumptions about the underlying structure of our data.
-So, in addition to logisitic regression, we tried tree based methods such as Random Forest, LGBM, and XGBoost.
+We experimented with multiple decision-tree-based ensemble methods, including Random Forest, LGBM, and XGBoost.

 **Random Forest (Ngan)**
 - Results for LGBM X_1, X_2, X_3, X_4 (@Ngan, I think RF don't require dummy data)

 **LGBM (Aditi)**
+- maybe mention sth about "Gradient-based One-Side Sampling (GOSS) to filter out the data instances for finding a split value"
 - Results for LGBM X_1, X_2, X_3, X_4

 **XGBoost (Wendy)**
+XGBoost is a gradient boosted decision tree algorithm designed for speed and performance, that is known exceptional performance in binary classification problems with a severe class imbalance.
+Our XGBoost model implementation uses a histogram-based algorithm to compute the best split.

 - Results for XGBoost X_1, X_2, XG_LR X_1, X_2

 ### Results & Discussion